rdeioris/LuaMachine/Tutorials/SimpleDialogueSystem.md

 The camera will be useful if you want to point to the face of the character during a dialogue (you will control the camera switch from lua).

+Remember to assign an animation to the Mesh component to avoid Twinblast to be in 'A pose' while speaking (my choice is Idle_Relaxed)

 ## Preparing the DialogueLuaState

 To allow the TalkingCharacter to be governed by Lua, we need to setup a new Lua virtual machine exposing a bunch of Unreal functions to Lua scripts.
 To accomplish this, we need to add Unreal/Blueprint functions to the DialogueLuaState class and expose them in the Table property of the LuaState.